ZubairK1/MonetisedPOC/README.md

 # 2. setup the APIs in separate terminals
 python -m uvicorn hospital_A.app:app --reload --port 8001 #run this from the directory/MonetisedPOC python -m uvicorn hospital_B.app:app --reload --port 8002
+#for using HE service, run the he_service file instead of app and in CLI use the option 'WITH HE.'
+#HE option will not work unless HE APIs are running

 #3. run main
 python3 main.py #press 1, then 3.
 5 can be used to check balances